-Yet whilst past focuses have been on negative experiences and minimizing distress, recent concepts have led to the consideration of positive factors and the development of various positive welfare measures.
+Yet whilst past focuses have been on negative experiences and minimising distress, recent concepts have led to the consideration of positive factors and the development of various positive welfare measures.
 This encourages the management of animals to promote positive experiences and mental states.
 The model of the Five Domains of Potential Welfare Compromise has evolved since its original development and illustrates how compromises in an animal’s nutrition, environment, health and behavior can all impact upon its mental state.
 These five domains may overlap and have combined effects on the overall welfare status of an individual animal and thus The ‘Five Domains’ concept can serve to offer a useful framework for the broad assessment of animal welfare.

 With this in mind, implementing management techniques and standards that promote positive physical and mental health for every species accommodated within zoological institutions, whilst also preventing unpleasant experiences for the animal, is fundamental to the care of wild animals in captivity.
-This can be accomplished by, for example, providing appropriate nutrition to meet the animal’s biological needs which is presented in a manner to satisfy its feeding behavioral requirements, the provision of environmental choices, access to con-specifics (as appropriate) and access to a complex, variable and stimulating environment, in addition to the continued provision of high standards of both husbandry and veterinary care.
+This can be accomplished by, for example, providing appropriate nutrition to meet the animal’s biological needs which is presented in a manner to satisfy its feeding behaviour requirements, the provision of environmental choices, access to con-specifics if appropriate, and access to a complex, variable and stimulating environment, in addition to the continued provision of high standards of both husbandry and veterinary care.

 A positive affective state arising from the presence of positive experiences and sensations, with the avoidance of, or minimal, negative experiences, is therefore important to safeguard and ensure good animal welfare and this can be achieved when the physical (nutritional, environmental, health and behavioral) as well as psychological needs are addressed (Mellor 2013, Portas 2013).
-Although an individual’s mental state and hence it’s welfare can vary from one point in time to the next as the different sensations it may experience during its lifetime change.
-(Mellor 2013, Portas 2013).
-Thus, it is the complex interactions between each of the five domains that, in combination, may determine an animal’s overall welfare status.
+Although an individual’s mental state and hence its welfare can vary from one point in time to the next as the different sensations it may experience during its lifetime change.
+(Mellor 2013, Portas 2013), thus, it is the complex interactions between each of the five domains that, in combination, may determine an animal’s overall welfare status.

 Zoo and aquarium members must meet the needs of the animals in their care by understanding what constitutes good welfare, and by providing appropriate housing and husbandry.
-This system therefore helps towards the management and regulation the members, ensuring best practice and a high standard in the fields of conservation, education and welfare.
+This system therefore helps towards the management and regulation of members, ensuring best practice and a high standard in the fields of conservation, education and welfare.

-The World Association of Zoos and Aquarium are an umbrella organization for a network of zoological associations and their members.
-With over 700 million visitors yearly to all members, the goal of the World Association of Zoos and Aquariums is to guide, encourage and support the zoos, aquariums and like-minded organisations of the world in animal care and welfare, environmental education and global conservation.
+The World Association of Zoos and Aquarium (WAZA), is an umbrella organisation for a network of zoological associations and their members.
+With more than 700 million visitors yearly to their members, the goal of WAZA is to guide, encourage and support the zoos, aquariums and like-minded organisations of the world in animal care and welfare, environmental education and global conservation.